YouTube is one of the highest-leverage platforms for creators, brands and individuals who want reach, discovery, and monetization and engagement.

 Although it’s useful to know general usage stats, it can be more beneficial to assess demographic data like the following:

-• The age group that represents the biggest share of YouTubers is 25-34 year olds, followed by 35-44 year olds.
+- The age group that represents the largest share of YouTubers is 25-34 year olds, followed by 35-44 year olds.

 Thanks to this information, you can appeal to a specific target audience or maximize your video advertising efforts.